hasansheikh3/CPP-Practice-Problems/README.md

 Please note that I am still learning, and my code might not be fully optimized, but I will try to upgrade as much as possible.
 Feel free to fork, or fix a bug.

-For now I am mostly using Leetcode or Techiedelight (They have a good collection of problem too).
+For now I am mostly using Leetcode or Techiedelight (They have a good collection of problems too).

-If you are here, let's connect on LinkedIn : http://bit.ly/HasanSheikh
+## If you are here, let's connect on LinkedIn : http://bit.ly/HasanSheikh